-Self-sustained DMI's driven by lips or bow, reed, or edge tone uses circuit elements which create new frequency components in their interaction with the resonating element.
+Self-sustained DMI's driven by lips or bow, reed, or edge tone use circuit elements that create new frequency components in their interaction with the resonating element.
 The same kind of non-linear distortion employed by these components was mentioned above in regard to waveshaping using power-law functions.
 In the present example, squaring the lips filter's output provides the non-linearity.

-The process representing the lips
+The process representing the lips:

-filters the differential pressure with the lips resonance filter
+filters the differential pressure with the lips resonance filter;

-squares the filter's output
+squares the filter's output; and

-inserts the squared result back into the bore (to create the outgoing "push")
+inserts the squared result back into the bore (to create the outgoing "push").

 Manipulation of lips resonance frequency is, from a trumpeter's point-of-view, related to lip tension, embouchure and more.
-Their sense of the instrument's state and adjustments to it (a "control feedback loop") involves regulating these parameters by the sound produced and mechanical feel.
+Their sense of the instrument's state and adjustments to it (a ‘control feedback loop’) involves regulating these parameters by the sound produced and mechanical feel.
 In comparison to a keyboard, the similarity ends there.
 A keyboard model lacks haptic sensations from the lips or the feel of the valves under the fingers.
-But increasingly an evolving technological shift to simulated "feel" is part of our lives.
+But increasingly an evolving technological shift to simulated ‘feel’ is part of our lives.
 Cars now substitute electronic controls for strictly mechanical ones.
-To clarify this with an analogy, let's call it "apples for oranges."
+To clarify this with an analogy, let's call it ‘apples for oranges’.
 What used to be the feel of the road through the mechanical steering system has been replaced with a steering wheel which is essentially a large dial.
-But, since we're used to resistances to help regulate steering effort, a better solution is "simulated oranges for oranges" in which the vehicle simulates the resistances.
+But, since we're used to resistances to help regulate steering effort, a better solution is ‘simulated oranges for oranges’ in which the vehicle simulates the resistances.
 Using a keyboard for pitch or knobs for lips tension presents a similar problem and suggests a similar solution: simulate the haptics of trumpet lips or valves somehow in the keys and knobs.
 Such active controls in DMI's are still at the experimental stage.

-Insert (Table 2 near here)
+Insert Table 2 here -

 The synthesis model's parameters are shown in Table 2.
-The ones marked "1D waveguide physical model" can be performed in two ways.
+The ones marked 1D waveguide physical model can be performed in two ways.
 The simplest is direct control via knobs and sliders tied to the physical model's parameters.
-But because this is a keyboard trumpet, not a "Theremin trumpet," two higher-level functions intervene between keyboard and tone generator (these are the pitch-to-tube-length mapping table and mouth pressure ADSR envelope described above).
+But because this is a keyboard trumpet, not a ‘Theremin trumpet’, two higher-level functions intervene between keyboard and tone generator (these are the pitch-to-tube-length mapping table and mouth pressure ADSR envelope described above).
 Both direct and key-mapped control in tandem are possible without much additional complexity.
-A knob or wheel which runs up and down the overtone series during a held note adds an attractive dimension.
+A knob or wheel that runs up and down the overtone series during a held note adds an attractive dimension.
 A keyboard's modulation wheel can be mapped as an offset to the lips resonance frequency (which was initially set by the key note-on).

-The physical model I've described is a one-dimensional waveguide, an approach to modeling physical resonators which can also be used to simulate wave motion in stretched strings, solid bars and air columns.
-(Smith, 2004) Generally-speaking any resonator which is long and narrow can be approximated with a recirculating delay line which has filters at its endpoints to mimic damping and other intrinsic properties of the medium.
-This so-called “lumped circuit” approach can be extended to 2D for thin plates and membranes by constructing meshes of delay lines with filters distributed across the edges.
+The physical model I've described is a one-dimensional waveguide, an approach to modeling physical resonators that can also be used to simulate wave motion in stretched strings, solid bars and air columns (Smith, 2004).
+Generally-speaking, any resonator that is long and narrow can be approximated with a recirculating delay line which has filters at its endpoints to mimic damping and other intrinsic properties of the medium.
+This so-called ‘lumped circuit’ approach can be extended to 2D for thin plates and membranes by constructing meshes of delay lines with filters distributed across the edges.
 Enhancements to the filters can introduce mild, passive non-linearities such as are found in gongs.